losrobbos/file-upload-guide/README.md

 ## Performance

 Waiting for the cloudinary response can take time.

-Especially when you deploy your page to th web.
-Then your frontend goes to your API, your API reaches out to ATLAS and afterwards to Cloudinary.
-So a huge caravan of data is going through the web :)
+Especially when you deploy your page to the web.
+Then your frontend sends all signup data over the net to your API, your API reaches out to ATLAS and afterwards to Cloudinary.
+So a huge caravan of data is going through the web :) Until all that finishes, time can accumulate to several seconds!

 To increase the response to the frontend significantly you can do the following:

 Send a response in your API as fast as possible!

 How?
-Create the user in the database first and store temporarily the base64 encoded string as avatar_uri.
+Create the user in the database FIRST and store the base64 encoded string temporarily as your avatar_url.

 You can use the same field in the DB schema.
 An encoded file is a valid "uri", that's why you can put it in the "src" attribute of the `<img>` tag easily.